GenesisFR/HowToBecomeGoodAtShooters/README.md

 - doesn't need to be deployed to affect your other skill
 - heals nearby deployed shields while holstered (TODO: verify this information)
 ##### Stinger
+- defensive tool meant for area denial
+- should be deployed close to you or at choke points to prevent mobs from pushing
 - efficient against drones due to their low HP (TODO: verify if mostly for explosive drones and/or lower difficulties)
 - counts as explosive damage
 - initial damage and ticks affected by DTA